biijuwa/eckb/docs/manageproducts/manageproducts.md

 # Product

-A product is something you sell.
+A product is anything you sell.
 It is the core of a business.
 {: .text-left}

 This article shows you how to get started with product management.
 {: .text-left}

-You’ll be able to create and edit different categories used on a product page.
+You’ll be able to create or edit different categories for your products.
-{: .text-left}
+{: .text-left .lh-tight}

 ---